John Green (judge)

 John Green (May 20, 1807 – August 31, 1887) was an Indiana lawyer, judge and politician.
 He was a member of the Whig Party (United States) until its dissolution, at which time he joined the early modern day Republican Party (United States).
 He served as a member of the Indiana State Senate (1857–59, 1869–71), as a common pleas court judge (1860–64), and as an alternate delegate to the Republican National Convention (1868).

 Early life and education

-John Green was born May 20, 1807 to James and Catherine Green in Yancey County, North Carolina.
+John Green was born May 20, 1807, to James and Catherine Green in Yancey County, North Carolina.
 Both of his grandfathers were veterans of the Revolutionary War.
 Green's parents moved to the Indiana Territory in 1810 and settled in Jefferson County.
 During the War of 1812 his father was enrolled as a ranger, or home-guard.

-Between 1828-1838, beginning one year after its establishment, he entered Hanover College the oldest private college in Indiana.
+Between 1828 and 1838, beginning one year after its establishment, he entered Hanover College the oldest private college in Indiana.
 He began his college education with ministry in mind, but later changed his mind.
 In 1832 settled in Tipton, Indiana and pursued a career in farming until 1839, when he began studying law under the Honorable Lyle Wilberforce of Madison, Indiana.
 In 1842 he was licensed to practice law and was later admitted to practice in the Federal and Supreme Courts.